Discreet Confidential Consultation (213) 374-3952

 What these cases of spousal rape boil down to is whether or not the prosecutors can prove their case to a jury.

-So, it is an excellent exercise to fast-forward to the beginning of the case to say, "Okay, what do they have?
+Therefore, it is an excellent exercise to fast-forward to the beginning of the case and say, "Okay, what do they have?"
 "What do they have?
 Can they make their case to a jury? "

-If the answer is yes, based on the physical evidence, the circumstances, and the statements, then obviously, we'll want to design a plan to mitigate this situation and see what we can do to preserve your rights, your reputation, and your freedom.
+Suppose the answer is yes, based on the physical evidence, the circumstances, and the statements.
+In that case, we'll obviously want to design a plan to mitigate this situation and explore what we can do to preserve your rights, reputation, and freedom.

 That takes you and me working together, going over everything honestly, making the right decisions at the right time, and executing the plan that will get you out of the criminal justice system as fast as possible.

-This is where I come in, and this is why I'm retained to handle these cases because I know what it's going to take to get you the result you must have, and I've been down this path before and had success.
+This is where I come in, and this is why I'm retained to handle these cases: I know what it will take to get you the result you need, and I've been down this path before, achieving success.

 About the Author